corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/legal-info/legal-info-1.5.7/_index.md

 title: Third-party software notices and licence information - CENM 1.5.7
 ---

-Use the menu to the left to view the notices and licence information associated with this release.
+The third-party software notices and license information for CENM 1.5.7 can be found here:

+{{< childpages >}}